Wamiru/Communicate-Data-Findings/README.md

 ## Summary of Findings

-In the exploration, I found out that most trips were about 500 seconds.
+In the exploration, I found out that mos trips were about 500 seconds.

 Most of the trips (90.53%) were taken by subscribers whereas on customers only contributed to 9.47% of the people who went for trips.